slogan621/jsonapi/README.md

 What is the license of JSONAPI?
 -------------------------------

-JSONAPI is licensed under a BSD license.
-Generally, this means you can do with it what you please, as long as I get credit somewhere.
-Please see the sources for details.
+JSONAPI is dual licensed under a BSD 3 license and GPLv2 license.
+Generally, this means you can do with it what you please.
+Choose the license which works best for you.

 What is JSONAPI?
 ----------------